esilver0/CATT/sslstrip-experiment.md

 > _**Note**: In the event that the connection is via HTTPS, it is possible that the website has since started supporting HSTS.
 Here is a [list]() of known websites that do not support an HTTPS connection.
 See [Expand the experiment](expand-the-experiment) to see how to have traffic for the websites routed through the router on the experiment interface._

-**Visting a site on the HSTS preload list**
+#### Visting a site on the HSTS preload list

-There is an [HSTS preload list](https://hg.mozilla.org/releases/mozilla-release/file/tip/security/manager/ssl/nsSTSPreloadList.inc) that comes with the browser.
-Firefox will not accept an HTTP (insecure) request from any website on this list even if you are visiting the site for the first time.
+The browser will not accept an HTTP (insecure) request from any website on the [HSTS preload list](https://hg.mozilla.org/releases/mozilla-release/file/tip/security/manager/ssl/nsSTSPreloadList.inc) even if you are visiting the site for the first time.
+In order to get on the preload list, a site must support HTTPS for all the content on a page and provide proper HSTS header messages.

 In the Firefox window where NoVNC is running, visit